Optical window: Optical atmospheric window

 Solar irradiance spectrum above atmosphere and at surface.
 Extreme UV and X-rays are produced (at left of wavelength range shown) but comprise very small amounts of the Sun's total output power.

-The optical atmospheric window is the optical portion of the electromagnetic spectrum that passes through the Earth's atmosphere, excluding its infrared part; although, as mentioned before, the optical spectrum also includes the IR spectrum and thus the optical window could include the infrared window (8 – 14 μm), the latter is considered separate by convention, since the visible spectrum is not contained in it.
+The optical atmospheric window is the optical portion of the electromagnetic spectrum that passes through the Earth's atmosphere, excluding its infrared part; although the optical spectrum also includes the IR spectrum and thus the optical window could include the infrared window (8 – 14 μm), the latter is considered separate by convention, since the visible spectrum is not contained in it.

 Historical importance for observational astronomy

 Up until the 1940s, astronomers could only use the visible and near infrared portions of the optical spectrum for their observations.
 The first great astronomical discoveries such as the ones made by the famous Italian polymath Galileo Galilei were made using optical telescopes that received light reaching the ground through the optical window.
 After the 1940s, the development of radio telescopes gave rise to the even more successful field of radio astronomy that utilized the radio window.
+Starting in 1968, space telescopes have been deployed to observe wavelengths that would be blocked by the atmosphere.
+Since the 2010s it has been possible to avoid the problem of atmospheric absorption using neutrino and gravitational-wave astronomy, since these techniques are not based on optical phenomena.